 Stop at Staigue Fort, an imposing sight rising out of a desolate high valley.
 The circular drystone walls were built sometime between 500 BC and AD 300 without the aid of mortar or cement.
 About 80 feet across, with walls 12 feet thick at the base and up to 25 feet high, this brutish structure would have taken a hundred men six months to complete.
 It's thought that during times of tribal war, locals used the fort as a refuge, bringing their valuable cattle inside to protect them from rustlers.

 The Derrynane House, just beyond the Staigue Fort, was the home of Daniel O'Connell, Ireland's most influential pre-independence politician.
-His tireless non-violent agitation gained equality for Catholics 180 years ago.
+His tireless non-violent agitation gained equality for Catholics in the early 1800s.
 See the 20-minute audiovisual presentation on O'Connell, along with some of his belongings, including pistols from a duel and a black glove — which the remorseful O'Connell always wore on his pistol hand when he went to Mass.
 He was forced into the duel, killed the man who challenged him, and regretted it for the rest of his life.

 But I'm back in the car, heading on to two more ring forts: Cahergal and Leacanabuaile.
 Because this region had copper mines, it has a wealth of prehistoric sights.
-Copper melted with tin yielded bronze, the Bronze Age (2000 to 500 BC), and sturdier weapons and tools.
-The many ring forts and stone circles reflect the lively trade and affluence created by copper.
+Copper melted with tin yielded bronze, and with that, the Bronze Age (2000 to 500 BC), which brought sturdier weapons and tools.
+The many ring forts and stone circles here reflect the lively trade and affluence created by copper.

-As I pull into Kenmare, the lush green landscape seems to glow as the sun sets.
-While the ancient sights are fascinating and the history is educational, the best reason to come here is the eternal beauty of the Irish landscape.
-If you go to Ireland and don't see the famous Ring of Kerry, your uncle Pat will never forgive you.
+As I pull back into Kenmare, the lush green landscape seems to glow as the sun sets.
+While the ancient sights are fascinating and the history is educational, perhaps the best reason to come here is the eternal beauty of the Irish landscape.